The Real Housewives of Beverly Hills season 6: Cast

 following an arrest at the Beverly Hills Hotel for three misdemeanors; resisting arrest, public intoxication and battery on an officer.
 Kim later appeared on a Dr. Phil special discussing her relapse and recent drunken arrest admitting that she drank while the series was airing and prior to the reunion.
 Her son revealed that she also takes pills and smokes pot.
-Following Kim's incidents, she entered rehab and got back on track with her sobriety but the following month she was arrested again, this time for shoplifting at Target and was sentenced with 36 months of probation, 300 hours of community service and 52 Alcoholics Anonymous meetings.
+Following Kim's incidents, she entered rehab and got back on track with her sobriety but the following month, she was arrested again, this time for shoplifting at Target and was sentenced with 36 months of probation, 300 hours of community service and 52 Alcoholics Anonymous meetings.
 News of Kim's shoplifting arrest was addressed during the season.
 Kim appeared on season six throughout the season and attended the reunion.

 With the departure of the two housewives, Kim Richards and Glanville, season six saw the introduction of two new housewives, Erika Girardi and Kathryn Edwards.
 In addition to the two new wives, Girardi and Edwards, former cast members Kim Richards, Camille Grammer, Taylor Armstrong, Adrienne Maloof, Faye Resnick and Glanville, alongside Bethenny Frankel from The Real Housewives of New York City would also make appearances in season six.

 Edwards was born and raised in Wisconsin who quickly moved to Paris after being signed to Elite Model Management, shortly after graduating high school.
 Edwards went on to have a successful career as a model, appearing on several magazine covers as well as appearing in Nike’s first Just Do It campaign.
 Edwards also dabbled in to acting by appearing on Married... with Children, in the episode Dead Men Don't Do Aerobics.
 Edwards later moved to Los Angeles where she then married NFL superstar Marcus Allen, at O. J. Simpson's home.
-After eight years the pair got divorced, however several years later Edwards married another NFL superstar, Donnie Edwards.
-Edwards and her husband live happily in Brentwood where they involve themselves in many charity and organization such as The Greatest Generations Foundation, which is a non-profit dedicated to supporting America's war veterans.
+After eight years, the pair got divorced, however several years later, Edwards married another NFL superstar, Donnie Edwards.
+Edwards and her husband live happily in Brentwood where they involve themselves in many charities and organizations such as The Greatest Generations Foundation, which is a non-profit dedicated to supporting America's war veterans.
 The pair often like to travel and spend time in Donnie's hometown of San Diego, where they own their second home.
 Edwards is also a lover of animals, travelling abroad and expensive shoes.